 Willows

 Willows spread their roots throughout creekbeds, reducing natural turbulence, eddies and deep pools.
 The result is less oxygen and habitat for fish and invertebrates.
-The dense root mass they create lines creeks, making it hard for platypus to forage for food and create burrows.
-Such a solid root mass also reduces organic layers in the creek bed, important habitat for native invertebrates - just like the leaf litter in your garden.
+The dense root mass they create lines creeks.
+This makes it hard for platypus to forage for food and create burrows.
+Such a solid root mass also reduces organic layers in the creek bed.
+This is an important habitat for native invertebrates - just like the leaf litter in your garden.

-The most common species of willow in the Hobart area is crack willow (Salix fragilis), which can drop entire branches without warning and spread rapidly along creeks by dropping live twigs that easily take root.
+The most common species of willow in the Hobart area is crack willow (Salix fragilis).
+This can drop entire branches without warning, and spread rapidly along creeks by dropping live twigs that easily take root.
 The thickets created by crack willows cause flooding and bank erosion.

 Treating willows